LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Issue 44511: Allow type changes from numeric and boolean to string in domain designers

 ### version 2.116.0
 *Released*: 10 January 2022
 * Refactor EditableGrid to be QueryGridModel agnostic